NoManNayeem/Image-To-Text-Python/README.md

 ### License

-The project is open-source and is licensed under the MIT License, allowing users to modify and distribute the code as needed.
-You can find the full license details in the `LICENSE` file in the project directory.
+The project is open-source allowing users to modify and distribute the code as needed.

 **Image to Text Python** simplifies the task of extracting text from images, making it a valuable tool for a wide range of applications, from data entry automation to language translation and accessibility enhancement.
 Whether you are a developer or a non-technical user, this project provides an efficient and accessible way to harness the power of OCR technology.